This course enables you to gain both biological and geographical perspectives of the environment.

 Year 1 (Level 4)

-You will take the core modules in Geography and Biology (marked *).
-Although you can choose your balance of 40 credits from the range of Level 4 modules throughout the university, particularly relevant and recommended are those indicated below from the Biology and Geography subject areas.
-Appropriate choice of modules can help you to develop a particular specialisation in the overall environmental science area.
+You take the core modules in Geography and Biology (marked *); you also take the Biodiversity and Conservation module (marked **).
+Although you can choose your remaining 20 credits from the full range of Level 4 modules available throughout the university, particularly relevant and recommended are those indicated below.
+Appropriate choice of modules in the first year can help you to develop a particular specialisation in the overall environmental science area.

 - Biodiversity and Conservation (20)**;